Ilan Marek: Distinctions and honors

 Ilan Marek has been elected several times as an excellent teacher and received the Yannai Award for excellence in teaching (2016).

 He has won numerous awards and among them, the French Chemical Society Award - Acros for young chemist under 40 years old (1997); the Yigal Alon Fellowship (1998); the Henry Gutwirth Foundation Award (1998); the Klein Award for the development of original synthetic methods (1999); the Yosefa and Leonid Allschwang Award, Israel Science Foundation (ISF 2000); the Michael Bruno Award, Rothschild Foundation (2002); the best Young Chemist Award, Israel Chemical Society (2003); the Bessel Award, Humboldt Foundation (2005); the Henry Taub Prize for Academic Excellence (2009); the Germany-Technion Prize for Academic Excellence (2010); the Schulich Prize for the Promotion of Extraordinary Academic Activities (2010); the Royal Society Chemistry Prize in Organometallic Chemistry (UK, 2011); the Janssen Pharmaceutics Prize for Creativity in Organic Synthesis (2012); the Israel Chemical Society Prize of Excellence (2014); the Weizmann Prize for exact Sciences (2015);SFB-guest professor Wilhelms-University Munster, Germany (2015); Thieme Lectureship, Stuttgart, Germany (2016); European Journal of Chemistry Lectureship, Weimar, Germany (2016); Elected as excellent teacher (top 4% of the Technion, 2nd semester, 2016); The Yannai Award for Excellence in Teaching (2016); Basel Chemical Society Lecture, Basel, Switzerland (2017); Taiwan National Science Council Visiting Scholar (2017); President of the 53nd Bürgenstock Conference on Stereochemistry (2018); Elected as excellent teacher (top 4% of the Technion, 1st semester, 2019); Adolf Lieben Lecturer, Austrian Chemical Society (2020); Arthur C. Cope Scholars Award from the American Chemical Society (2021); Elected as Distinguished University Professor (2022); EuChemS Division of Organic Chemistry - Research Award (2024); Inaugural Olivier Lecture series, Netherlands (2024); 29th Felix Serratosa Lectureship, Spain (2025); The Inaugural Olivier Lectureship, Netherlands (2025); Richard Willstätter Lecturership, Germany (2025).

-Ilan Marek received twice the ERC Advanced Research Grant (in 2013 and 2018).
+Ilan Marek received 3 times the ERC Advanced Research Grant (in 2013, 2018 and 2025).
 He was the President of the Bürgenstock meeting in 2018.
 He has been elected member of the French Academy of sciences in 2017 at the Israel Academy of Sciences and Humanities in 2019., and was Elected as Member of the Academia Europaea, (2021).